JuliaCI/Coverage.jl/README.md

 [Coveralls.io](https://coveralls.io) is a test coverage tracking tool that integrates with your continuous integration solution (e.g. [TravisCI](https://travis-ci.org/)).

 1. Enable [Coveralls.io](https://coveralls.io) for your repository.
 If it is public on GitHub and you are using TravisCI, this is all you need to do.
-If you are using AppVeyor, you need to add a secure environment variable called `REPO_TOKEN` to your `.appveyor.yml` (see [here](https://www.appveyor.com/docs/build-configuration/#secure-variables)).
+If you are using AppVeyor, you need to add a secure environment variable called `COVERALLS_TOKEN` to your `.appveyor.yml` (see [here](https://www.appveyor.com/docs/build-configuration/#secure-variables)).
 Your repo token can be found in your Coveralls repo settings.
 If neither of these are true, please submit an issue, and we can work on adding additional functionality for your use case.
 2. You must be using `Julia 0.3` or higher, which added the `--code-coverage` command line argument.
 3. Use the command line option when you run your tests
   * Either with something like `julia --code-coverage test/runtests.jl`, or